TrueNorthTech-UK/Ideagraph/docs/IMPLEMENTATION_TASKS.md

 - `src/components/diagram/nodes/InfrastructureNode.tsx`

 **Acceptance Criteria:**
-- [ ] All node types render and connect properly
+- [x] All node types render and connect properly - Three new node components created with Handle components on all four sides, registered in DiagramCanvas nodeTypes as database, service, infrastructure

 **Testing Strategy:**
 - Manual palette add and connect